PhenomML/Stats285_F23/hw3_instructions.md

 1. Github is a commercial site.
 Some of it’s commercial services include Github copilot.
 Explain this service.

-4. Github copilot is based on a secondary use for the code that’s made available on github repos by github users.
+2. Github copilot is based on a secondary use for the code that’s made available on public github repos by github users.
 What is this secondary use?

-5. Are Github customers aware that their code is put to this secondary use?
+3. Are Github customers aware that their code is put to this secondary use?

-6. How much code do you think is available for the Github company to put to this secondary use?
+4. How much code do you think is available for the Github company to put to this secondary use?

-8. Who is the largest investor in OpenAI?
+5. Who is the owner of github and largest investor in OpenAI?

-9. Does OpenAI make use of Github code?
+6. Does OpenAI make use of Github code?

-6. Name and explain some disadvantages of Github for doing data science.
+7. Name and explain some disadvantages of Github for doing data science.

-4. Do you have an existing Github account?
+8. Do you have an existing Github account?
 If so, is it paid or free?
 If so, have you created any public or private repos?
 If not, have you ever tried to use Github before?
-Was there any obstacles you faced?
+Name any obstacles or frictions you faced?
 (In either case, say a bit about your motivations and experiences.)

-### Exercises
+## Computing activity

 To run our code on many systems of different scale -- laptop, server, cluster, and supercomputer -- we need to distribute the same code to each computation node.
-And we need to ensure that we have the same computational environment everywhere.
+As you now understand, we can use github to supply the code we have authored are hope to run, to many nodes.
+We will do this below.
+Let's call this the *top of our stack*.
+Beneath it sits the whole computational environment we are depending on, for examply python, git, certain database applications etc. Let's call this the *rest of the stack*.
+Just because we use github to supply the 'top of the stack' software, and just because the different target nodes actually 'have python' or 'have git' or 'have SQLLite' or ... that doesn't mean that all those nodes have the *same python* or the *same git* or ....
+If different nodes have different instances of such applications, we are not entitled to assume that running successfully on one node implies running successfully on another node.
+So actually, we were lucky that in last week's homework the code we had ran on both our laptop and also on the compute node we accessed over FarmShare/Sherlock.
+We actually need to specify the entire stack we are assuming, including specific versions of software, and install exactly the specified stack on each node, so that we can be sure that every node has the same computational environment, and can run the same code.
 As Python programmers, we will use a system for managing scientific code called [Conda](https://docs.conda.io/en/latest/).
-(In hw2, you were likely lucky to have your code run.
-We need to remove luck from your scientific process by controlling your computational/experimental environment.)
 You can install Conda for [Mac here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html) and [Windows here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html).
-You have a choice of Miniconda or Anaconda; Miniconda is installed via the command line versus Anaconda has a GUI; your choice.
+You have a choice of Miniconda or Anaconda; Miniconda is installed via the command line while Anaconda has a GUI; your choice.
 The configuration of your Python environment is managed in an `environment.yml` file.

-Version control systems have migrated to the center of the server and supercomputer ecosystems.
-Today's homework is the beginning of showing you how code evolves.
-We will start with a modest rewriting of HW2 to use functions and embrace associating parameters and observables.
-Unlike last week though, the code is delivered as a URL to a GitHub repository, [Stats285_hw3](https://github.com/adonoho/Stats285_hw3).
+In this HW the code is a modest rewriting of HW2, which should be functionally almost the same.
+Unlike last week, the authoritative version of this week's code lives in a GitHub repository, [Stats285_hw3](https://github.com/adonoho/Stats285_hw3), and then is cloned to your laptop and also to any FarmShare/Sherlock node you connect to.
 Why is this important?
-Because you want the code on your servers to be the same as the code you developed and tested on your laptop.
-This is something that version control systems do very well.
-We should exploit them.
+Because you want the code on your servers to be the same as the code you tested on your laptop.

 This assignment expects you to already have a free GitHub account.

+#### Running code on your Laptop

 1. Open a terminal window on your laptop.
+In the shell, run this command:
+    `echo -n -e "\033]0;LAPTOP\007"`

-8. Issue the following command:
+2. Issue the following command:
 	`git clone https://github.com/adonoho/Stats285_hw3`

-9. Change directory to:
+3. Change directory to:
 	`cd Stats285_hw3/`

-10. Issue the following command:
+4. Issue the following command:
 	`conda env create --name stats285 --file environment.yml`

-11. Issue the following command:
+5. Issue the following command:
 	`conda activate stats285`

-12. Issue the following command:
+6. Issue the following command:
 	`python --version`
 	You should see: `Python 3.11.6`.

-13. Issue the following command:
+7. Issue the following command:
 	`python main.py`

 	You should see something like: